 Socotra, which is located in the Arabian Sea just below Yemen has roughly over 42,000 inhabitants in an area of 3,796 square kilometers.
 This means the island is “barely inhabited!”

 There are only small villages here and there, and even its capital city, Hadiboh, feels like a big village.
 All in all, Socotra is a natural paradise and one that should be enjoyed by everyone.

-Socotra has gained notoriety on being almost impossible to visit, but that’s not true.
+Socotra has gained notoriety for being almost impossible to visit, but that’s not true.
 Sure, there are some planning logistics you must understand to get there, but this post will share all of that with you so you can enjoy this unique, mind-blowing spot on earth.

 Why You Must Go Now!
 And, Is Socotra Safe?